RooRoosJamz/RooRoosJamz/README.md

 </p>

 <p align="center">
-:man_technologist: I love solve problem and learning new things in the process
+:man_technologist: I love to solve problems and learning new things in the process
 </p>

 <p align="center">